ktoso/rx-wiki/How-To-Use.md

 customObservableNonBlocking().subscribe({ println(it)});
 ```

-Here is another example in Clojure that uses a Future and executes on a thread-pool:
+Here is the same code in Clojure that uses a Future (instead of raw thread) and implemented more consisely:

 ```clojure
 (defn customObservableNonBlocking []